phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 [indexing operations]: https://doc.rust-lang.org/core/ops/trait.Index.html

-The crate also provides some nice abstractions for the individual entries so that we directly see which flags are set when we print them:
+The crate also provides some abstractions for the individual entries so that we directly see which flags are set when we print them:

 ![
 Entry 0: PageTableEntry { addr: PhysAddr(0x2000), flags: PRESENT | WRITABLE | ACCCESSED }